fastrgv/RufasSwap/README.md

 ----------------------------------------------

 ## what is special about this project?
 Uses the Ada programming language and fully modern OpenGL methods, with textures, shaders and uniforms.
 Achieves version 3.3 core profile contexts.
-Compiles and runs on MSwin32, GNU/Linux and Mac OS-X systems.
+Compiles and runs on MSwin32, GNU/Linux systems.

 Focusing on portability and open source freedom, this project relies on a thin GLFW3 binding, a thin OpenGL binding, a homebrew OpanAL binding, & a PNG reader by Stephen Sanguine.